quicwg/base-drafts/draft-ietf-quic-recovery.md

 * Crypto handshake data is sent on stream 0, and uses the reliability machinery of QUIC underneath.

-* ACK frames contain acknowledgment information.
-ACK frames contain one or more ranges of acknowledged packets.
+* ACK and ACK_ECN frames contain acknowledgment information.
+ACK_ECN frames additionally contain information about ECN codepoints seen by the peer.
+(The rest of this document uses ACK frames to mean either ACK or ACK_ECN frames.)

 ## Relevant Differences Between QUIC and TCP